Gertrude Charlotte Margaret Alrey1

 M, #314205, b.
 23 January 1916, d.
 30 March 1979

-Airey Middleton Sheffield Neave was born on 23 January 1916.1 He was the son of Sheffield Airey Neave and Dorothy Middleton.2 He married Diana Josceline Barbara Giffard, Baroness Airey of Abingdon, daughter of Thomas Arthur Walter Giffard and Angela Erskine Trollope, on 29 December 1942.1 He died on 30 March 1979 at age 63 at Westminster Palace, Westminster, London, England, assassinated by the INLA.1,3
+Airey Middleton Sheffield Neave was born on 23 January 1916.1 He was the son of Sheffield Alrey Neave and Dorothy Middleton.2 He married Diana Josceline Barbara Giffard, Baroness Airey of Abingdon, daughter of Thomas Arthur Walter Giffard and Angela Erskine Trollope, on 29 December 1942.1 He died on 30 March 1979 at age 63 at Palace of Westminster, Westminster, London, EnglandG, assassinated by the INLA.1,3

 Citations